 Aranzuez isn’t a huge, highly sought-after town, but it’s far from being hidden and obscure.
-It is actually one jewel of a Spanish pueblo, being the site of a spectacular royal palace.
-Still, many would consider it as low-key compared to the more popular day trip destinations like Toledo, Segovia, or even the faraway exciting getaways like Santiago de Compostela.
+It is one jewel of a Spanish pueblo, being the site of a spectacular royal palace.
+Still, many would consider it to be low-key compared to the more popular day trip destinations like Toledo, Segovia, or even the faraway exciting getaways like Santiago de Compostela.

 There’s no bit of a doubt, however, that this town 80 kilometers away from Madrid can hold its own, boasting of some of the most alluring sites and attractions.

 Aranjuez and its Royal Palace

 This town presents a great appeal to those who are interested in royal history, and this is thru the Palacio Real de Aranjuez, an 18th century palace that once served as the residence of the King of Spain.
 With the collaboration of distinguished Spanish architects such as Juan Herrera, Juan Bautista de Toledo, and Francesco Sabatini, the royal edifice was built using a mix of Renaissance and French style in its design.